entelect/incubator_flutter/README.md

-# Step 1
+# Step 2
 ## Page setup

 There are few different ways to get routing setup.

 I am going to use a mixture of named and un-named routes.
+For the home page, since we wont be passing data to it, I will be making it a named route.

 Pull the MyHomePage Widget out of the appShell and place it into its own file in the `pages` folder.